Polynesian tattoos are part of a wide genre of tattoo styles that span over many islands in the Pacific.

 Hawaiian tribal tattoos can be one of the most painful Polynesian tattoos as far as in ancient times.

-This is because an artist would actually cut the skin open using bone and add pigment to the wound.
+This is because an artist would actually cut the skin open using bone and add pigment to it.

 This pigment would consist mainly of ash and soot from the kukui tree mixed together.